jar2333/MatchMaker/README.md

 2. `GET /tournament/<id>/game`

 This request initiates a websocket connection with the server, allowing the player to participate in the tournament.
 The `Authorization` header should be provided with the proper credentials for the tournament (username of registered user + tournament password), using the `Basic` authentication scheme.
 In this connection, multiple games may be played, corresponding to the tournament schedule.
+If the tournament is already taking place, the connection will fail.
+The client must attempt to connect before the tournament is scheduled to begin, and maintain that connection throughout.

 <!-- This command registers the client as a player.
 Closing the WebSocket connection before the torunament starts will unregister the player, requiring that this command be run again upon reconnection.
 The `<id>` field must be a unique identifier for a tournament. -->